-To most people, the word ‘shark’ conjures up an image of a large, sharp-toothed predator capable of bringing a beach holiday to a sudden (and unpleasant) end!
+To most people, the word "shark" conjures up an image of a large, sharp-toothed and highly-dangerous marine predator.

-While it’s true that most sharks are highly-evolved marine predators, shark attacks on humans are rare; there’s much more to these fascinating animals than movies such as ‘Jaws’ might suggest.
+While it’s true that sharks should be treated with respect, shark attacks on humans are extremely rare and only carried out by a handful of species; there’s much more to these fascinating fish than movies such as Jaws might suggest.
+Some of the largest sharks, for example, are harmless plankton-eaters.

 Fun Facts on Sharks: Page Index